boyarovdu/CodeLab/README.md

-# .NET Playground
+# .NET Code Lab

-This is Playground for educational code projects in .NET.
-For most of the projects, I'm writing LinkedIn articles with my comments.
+This is sandbox for educational code projects in .NET.
+For most of the projects, I write LinkedIn article with explanations.
 See the list of articles below:

 1. [Faking Real Data in .NET with Bogus](https://www.linkedin.com/pulse/faking-real-data-net-bogus-david-boyarov-8qmge/?trackingId=9GLbOcnFT7exTx7u2AOk7w%3D%3D) covers [FakingSportsData.sln](https://github.com/boyarovdu/CodeLab/tree/main/FakingRealData)